shaunharker/ProteinPersistence/README.md

 Thanks go to:

-* Marcio Gameiro for contributing code developed with Emerson Escolar which interfaces with uCGAL and PHAT to do weighted alpha complex persistence: `src/pers_weighted_alpha_3d.cpp` Marcio Gameiro)
+* Marcio Gameiro for contributing code developed with Emerson Escolar which interfaces with uCGAL and PHAT to do weighted alpha complex persistence.

 ## References